1. The term "tongue" is often used in the New Testament describing real languages (Revelation 5:9; 7:9; 10:11; 11:9; 13:7; 14:6; 17:15).

 Any linguist knows that the three thousand languages of the world are grouped into many classes or kinds.
 But could it be said that there are kinds of ecstatic utterances?

 8. The fact that tongues could be interpreted demands that tongues be real languages (1 Corinthians 12:10,30; 14:5,13,27-28).

 Interpretation necessitates meaning!
 Meaningless utterances cannot be interpreted.
 How can one give meaning to something that has no meaning?
 How can one give sense to nonsense?
-In Chapter 5 we gave the example of two songs sung around Christmas time: 1) "Gloria in Excelsis Deo" (this can be translated--"Angels We Have Heard on High"; 2) "FA LA LA LA LA, LA LA LA LA" ("Deck the Halls")--this cannot be translated.
+In Chapter 5 we gave the example of two songs sung around Christmas time: 1) "Gloria in Excelsis Deo" (this can be translated--"Glory to God in the Highest"; 2) "FA LA LA LA LA, LA LA LA LA" ("Deck the Halls")--this cannot be translated.
 It is meaningless syllables.

 9. 1 Corinthians 14:10-11 is clearly depicting real languages.

 10. Tongues-speaking is said to consist of words, which would be possible only if tongues were real languages (1 Corinthians 14:9,19).

 11. The tongues mentioned in Isaiah 28:11 (cited by Paul in 1 Corinthians 14:21) were real languages.

 12. The article of previous reference in I Corinthians 14:22 ("the tongues are for a sign") proves that the Corinthian tongues (verse 22) were the very same thing as the Isaiah tongues (verse 21), namely, real languages (see discussion in Chapter 9).